- “Alexa, call Mark.”

 These are some of the most common exchanges with voice assistant devices that have slowly and gradually transformed the way people lead their daily lives.
 Lately, these devices are trending in the healthcare industry and doctors have taken a liking to them.

-Unlike other jobs that are being replaced by automation, the purpose of voice assistants here is not to prepare a replacement for clinicians.
+Unlike other jobs that are being replaced by automation, the purpose of medical voice assistants here is not to prepare a replacement for clinicians.
 Instead, they are being used to assist doctors in managing their hectic routines.

 As plenty of e-paperwork awaits them, doctors are looking to reduce their shift timings.
 To help them deal with burnout, voice assistant technology can ensure that they devote more of their time listening to patients, rather than engaging in documentation related to electronic health records.